samskivert/viztool/README.md

 As the catchy subtitle claims, viztool is used to generate visualizations of collections of Java classes.
 These visualizations are intended to be printed out and taped to the wall or set on the desk beside you or folded into paper airplanes and sailed around the room.
-Thus viztool does not include a sophisticated user interface for viewing these presentations onscreen (use ghostscript for that), although you can actually display them on the screen because the rendering is done via the Java 2D rendering engine.
+Thus viztool does not include a sophisticated user interface for viewing these presentations onscreen, although you can actually display them on the screen because the rendering is done via the Java 2D rendering engine.

 viztool was born from my repeated desire to be able to glance over all of the myriad classes that come to be involved in any large project.
 I knew I could go out and pay thousands of dollars for a